 April 10, 2017

-A big "welcome aboard" to all our new customers who got in on our sale and thank you for your support!
+A big "welcome aboard" to all our new customers and thank you for your support!
 You helped us get our main development computer back to life, more powerful and faster than ever, and we're now back to work on the next Poly-Ana update which (we hope) should be out before month-end.
-With all this going on we nearly forgot; this month is Poly-Ana's 10th birthday and we've decided to celebrate by holding-over our 75% OFF, best offer ever for one more month!
+With all this going on we nearly forgot; this month is Poly-Ana's 10th birthday!

 Many thanks again to all our customers, please help spread the word.
 And HAPPY 10TH BIRTHDAY, POLY-ANA!
 You've come a long way, baby!